-Quantitative vibrational difference spectroscopy of small signals requires techniques that minimize spectral noise.
-As simple modulation of the sample followed by signal demodulation is often problematic due to interference with the FT-IR Fourier frequencies, alternate methods are necessary.
-Using vibrational Stark spectroscopy as an example, the DC method involves alternating complete interferogram scans in which a DC electric field is turned on with scans in which the field is turned off.
-A new synchronized AC method is similar, but the field is switched at every interferogram sampling point.
+Quantitative vibrational difference spectroscopy of small signals requires techniques which minimize spectral noise.
+As simple modulation of the sample followed by signal demodulation is often problematic due to interference with the FTIR Fourier frequencies, alternate methods are necessary.
+Using vibrational Stark spectroscopy as an example, the DC method involves alternating complete interferogram scans in which a DC electric field is turned on with scans where the field is turned off.
+A new synchronized AC method is similar, but the field is switched at every interferogram scans sampling point.
 In the step-scan method, a sinusoidal electric field is used and the detector signal is demodulated with a lock-in amplifier at each mirror position.
-Noise levels for these methods are derived analytically in this paper and compared with experimental values, yielding results that are broadly applicable to FT-IR difference spectroscopy.
-It was found that the DC method performed the best, although specific experimental factors may favor other methods.
+Noise levels for these methods are derived analytically in this paper and compared with experimental values, yielding results that are broadly applicable to FTIR difference spectroscopy.
+It was found that the DC methods.